The composites are based on real people and true events.

 The doorways on the left were once at street level.
 Many buildings on top of the underground have renovated their original 1889 spaces for storage, though I’ve seen rustic “storage units” fashioned from crude drywall with the original floors.

-The “27 club” doesn’t work for me personally.
-It’s a truth, but the heart of it is lost when the stigma of ageism enters the headlines, and these artists become just a number in a tabloid.
+The idea of a “27 club” doesn’t work for me.
+The heart of it is lost when the stigma of ageism enters the headlines, and these artists become just a number in a tabloid—a cliche.

 They were our friends.